Managing a WordPress site often means juggling multiple tasks, and keeping track of featured images can be a real challenge.

 - How to Set a Default Featured Image in WordPress (Easy Way) – This tutorial shows how to set a default featured image.
 It is highly useful if your WordPress theme needs featured images for a proper layout.

-- How to Require Featured Images for Posts in WordPress – This tutorial shows how to require featured images in WordPress and prevent posts being published without them.
+- How to Require Featured Images for Posts in WordPress – This tutorial shows how to require featured images in WordPress and prevent posts from being published without them.

 We hope this article helped you learn how to add a featured image column in WordPress.
-To save more time, you may also want to see our expert pick of plugins and tips to improve WordPress admin area or our guide on how to hide unnecessary menu items from WordPress admin.
+To save more time, you may also want to see our expert pick of plugins and tips to improve the WordPress admin area or our guide on how to hide unnecessary menu items from the WordPress admin.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-Niraj Nayan says
+Niraj Nayan

 Hello Sir, I am not sure that at this place I should ask my query or not.
 My question is Can I change the post thumbnail size.?
 I want it responsive.
 If I put the width 100% then it crops the image.
 I am using bootstrap and I want to add a class “img-responsive” for thumbnail in wordpress.